-UNDERGRADUATE RESEARCH AND CREATIVE DISCOVERY
+UNDERGRADUATE RESEARCH AND CREATIVE DISCOVERY The Office of Undergraduate Research and Creative Discovery at Mississippi State University works to support undergraduate research and creativity by connecting students with opportunities aligned with their intellectual interests and guiding them through the process of completing successful undergraduate projects.
+Our website offers resources for both students and faculty mentors: urcd.msstate.edu THANK YOU for supporting student research SPECIAL THANKS TO ELIZABETH FOX, MCKENSIE HARDIN, THE JUDY AND BOBBY SHACKOULS HONORS COLLEGE STUDENT WORKERS, PROJECT EVALUATORS, SPECIAL AREA COMPETITION HOSTS AND JUDGES, AND FACULTY MENTORS FOR CONTRIBUTING TO THE SUCCESS OF THIS EVENT.
+OFFICE OF UNDERGRADUATE RESEARCH & CREATIVE DISCOVERY so proud of you!

-The Office of Undergraduate Research and Creative Discovery at Mississippi State University works to support undergraduate research and creativity by connecting students with opportunities aligned with their intellectual interests and guiding them through the process of completing successful undergraduate projects.
-Our website offers resources for both students and faculty mentors: urcd.msstate.edu we are so proud of you! congratulations, and thank you for making the 2024 undergraduate research symposium a success!
+congratulations, and thank you for making the 2024 undergraduate research symposium a success!